UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 ## Overview

+!!! danger "Data on HPC are not backed up"
+    For information on our data policies, see the section [Storage Expectations and Policies](#storage-expectations-and-policies) below.

 The University’s Research Data Center provides data storage for active analysis on the high-performance computers (HPCs).
 Using central computing storage services and resources, researchers are able to:

 * Share research data in a collaborative environment with other UArizona affiliates on the HPC system.